manmuqingshan/lwcell/docs/index.rst

         * First (producer) thread (collects user commands from user threads and starts the command processing)
         * Second (process) thread reads the data from GSM device and does the job accordingly

-* Allows sequential API for connections in client and server mode
+* Allows sequential API for connections in client mode
+* Full SMS API to send, read, delete and list messages
+* Voice call API to start, answer and hang up calls
+* Phonebook API to add, edit, delete, read, list and search entries
+* Supports USSD code execution
-* Includes several applications built on top of library
+* Includes several applications built on top of the library

     * MQTT client for MQTT connection